Siam Tulip - Curcuma Alismatifolia

 Origins

 Siam Tulips or C. Alismatifolia are part of the Zingiberales order, which holds genera like Musa (banana palms), Strelitzia (Bird of Paradise) and Calathea and bare significant similarities due to their rhizomatous and stem structures.
 Siam Tulips originate from Thailand, Cambodia & Laos, and were first described by Carl Linnaeus back in the 1750s.
 The name, Curcuma, derives from the Sanskrit kuṅkuma, referring to turmeric which has been used in India for several centuries as a substitute for saffron.
-'Alismatifolia' can be translated from ancient Greek to mean 'water plant', which is in reference to some species naturally occurring near riverbeds.
+'Alismatifolia' can be taken from ancient Greek to mean 'water plantain', nodding to the similarities of a different genus, Alisma, that grow along riverbeds and aquatic areas.
+'Water plantains' is a common name for species within the Alisma genus.

 The Distribution of Curcuma alismatifolia.